python-pillow/Pillow/docs/handbook/image-file-formats.rst

 v1.1.7.

 As of Pillow 6.0, EXIF data can be read from PNG images.
-However, unlike other image formats, EXIF data is not guaranteed to have been read until :py:meth:`~PIL.Image.Image.load` has been called.
+However, unlike other image formats, EXIF data is not guaranteed to be present in :py:attr:`~PIL.Image.Image.info` until :py:meth:`~PIL.Image.Image.load` has been called.

 The :py:meth:`~PIL.Image.Image.open` method sets the following :py:attr:`~PIL.Image.Image.info` properties, when appropriate: